If CCleaner is not already running, open Start Menu by clicking on Start button or pressing Windows Key on keyboard.

 Since version 3.19, you can disable User Account Control prompts in Advanced Options of CCleaner.
 Open Options tab on the left and click Advanced.
 Then enable the Skip User Account Control warning option.

 As some of you might already know, just deleting files and emptying Recycle Bin will not really delete the files from hard disks, floppies or removable disks.
 This will just add a special bit to the file to specify that the file is not needed anymore.
 The files will actually remain on the disk until it gets overwritten.
-If you have a large hard drive with plenty of free space, this might happen in several months.
+If you have a large hard drive with plenty of free space, this might happen only in several months or even a year.

 Normally, you wouldn't care much about this knowledge, but what if you want to sell your hard drive or removable drive?
 Even if you format the disk, the files are still just marked as unneeded and they are recoverable.
 Worse still, you will not normally format your computer's hard disk if you need to sell your PC with Windows on it.